acend/cilium-basics-training/README.md

 ### Update hugo modules for theme updates

-Run the following command to update all modules with their newest upstream version:
+Run the following command to update all hugo modules with their newest upstream version:

 ```bash
 hugo mod get -u